 Step 2: Apply the Plan's Cost Structure

 For each service on your list, apply the plan's rules.
-For a High-Deductible Health Plan (HDHP), you'll likely pay the full negotiated rate until you hit the deductible.
+For a High-Deductible Health Plan (HDHP), you pay the full negotiated rate until you hit the deductible.
 For a PPO or HMO, you might have copays from the first visit.
-Calculate the total estimated out-of-pocket cost for your "expected" care scenario.
+Add it all up to get your total estimated out-of-pocket cost for your expected care scenario.

 Step 3: Account for the "What-If" Scenario